Georgia’ Best Source for a Cheap Divorce

 Requirements for filing an Uncontested Divorce in Georgia

 To file a divorce in the state of Georgia the plaintiff must have resided in the state for at least six months prior to filing.
 If the plaintiff meets this residency requirement, the divorce can be filed in the county where the plaintiff resides.
-Alternatively, the divorce petition may also be filed in the county and star where the defendants resides.
-Don’t worry about he technical stuff.
-If you’ve lived in Georgia for at least six months, contact us and let us handle the rest!
+If you’ve lived in Georgia for at least six months, don’t worry about the technical stuff – let us handle the rest!

 Our Services